 The court yard is decorated with blue Armenian ceramics.
 These glazed tiles are an original Jerusalem art, prepared by local Armenian craftsman in 1928.
 The art of the blue ceramics started in Jerusalem during the British mandate (1920-1948) when some of the churches were restored.

-This art was based on a 15th C Turkish center in Iznik that produced tiles and ceramics for the Ottoman empire.
-The glazed ceramics were first was introduced to Jerusalem in the 16th C by when the Dome of the rock tiles were repaired by the Ottomans under Suleiman the Magnificent.
+This art was based on a 15th century Turkish center in Iznik that produced tiles and ceramics for the Ottoman empire.
+The glazed ceramics were first was introduced to Jerusalem in the 16th century by when the Dome of the rock tiles were repaired by the Ottomans under Suleiman the Magnificent.
 The Iznik center, which assembled a number of craftsmen from the Turkish empire, decorated many of the major buildings throughout the countries it controlled.
-This center declined in the 17th C. It relocated to Kutahya, Turkey, in the 18th C. After WW1 the Armenian refugees, who came to Jerusalem and resettled in the Armenian section, imported the craftsmanship and several workshops were established.
+This center declined in the 17th century.
+It relocated to Kutahya, Turkey, in the 18th century.
+After WW1 the Armenian refugees, who came to Jerusalem and resettled in the Armenian section, imported the craftsmanship and several workshops were established.

 The British encouraged the use of the blue tiles in the city, and brought in master potters and artists, David Ohannessian and his disciples Nishan Balian and Megerdish Karakashian, who later opened their own workshops.
 These magnificent tiles can be seen in several buildings and churches (such as St. Andrews and St. James), and in the Armenian institutes such as this church.